zleonov/optional-config/README.md

 ========
 Typesafe Config is one of the more popular configuration libraries for JVM languages.
 Unfortunately it doesn't offer an elegant way to handle _optional_ properties.

-This project is a companion to Typesafe Config, allowing users a more convenient way to handle _optional_ properties and provides a number of additional enhancements.
+This project is a companion to Typesafe Config, allowing users a more convenient way to handle optional properties and providing a number of additional enhancements.

 Please refer to the [Wiki([https://github.com/zleonov/optional-config/wiki]) for details, examples, and FAQs.